Purgatory and the Playboy: Remembering Hugh Hefner

 I don’t intend to rehash this already well-worn ground.
 His public life was a massacre, a desecration of life.
 What I want to consider is his death.

-Several times since he died I’ve heard what has to be the worst thing you could possibly say of another person, “I hope he burns in hell.”
+Since he died I’ve heard several times what has to be the worst thing you could possibly say of another person, “I hope he burns in hell.”
 Jesus!
 Where should we end up with such a heart?
 This idea may be born of an impulse toward justice–one thinks of the men and women trapped in pornography, the children harmed and murdered in its path, the marriages buckled under its weight–but justice calls us to denounce sin, not souls.
 Though She warns that Hell must be expected as the result of sin, the Church has never presumed to declare the presence of any soul there.

 But is it possible to believe the alternative–that a man who so completely embraced and promoted such grave evil could now be gazing down from heavenly beatitude?
 If we are well-formed in the Faith, we can certainly imagine that God in His Mercy would welcome any sinner into His Kingdom.
 He said it Himself: “I have not come to call the righteous, but sinners to repentance” (Lk 5:32).
 What we cannot believe is that God would allow such a soul to enter His Kingdom as it was in life–not because His Mercy is too small for such a thing, but because it is too great.